What Is the New Car Loan Interest Deduction and Do You Qualify?

 Income Requirements

-Your modified adjusted gross income determines how much of the deduction you can actually claim:
+Your modified adjusted gross income determines how much of the deduction you can actually claim.
+For help calculating whether your income falls within range, see our guide to the MAGI thresholds for the car loan interest deduction.

 Calculating Your Tax Savings From the Deduction